Semantically Reflected Programs: The Type System

-Induction hypothesis 2: \( \forall m.~|\mathsf{Class}| = m \Rightarrow \big(\mu(\mathsf{Class}) \cup \mathcal{K}_\SMOL\text{ is consistent}\big) \) \begin{description} \item[Induction base $m=0$:] In this case the class \smol{C} has no fields or methods. \begin{itemize} \item The first axiom generated connects the name to the IRI of the class using $\smolpre{\mathtt{hasName}}$.
+Let $\mathsf{Class}$ be any class in $\mathsf{Prog}$, such that (by induction hypothesis 1) the other $n$ classes are lifted to a consistent knowledge graph.
+We now proceed with an induction on $m = |\mathsf{Class}|$. \begin{description} \item[Induction hypothesis 2:] \( \forall m.~|\mathsf{Class}| = m \Rightarrow \big(\mu(\mathsf{Class}) \cup \mathcal{K}_\SMOL\text{ is consistent}\big) \) \item[Induction base $m=0$:] In this case the class \smol{C} has no fields or methods. \begin{itemize} \item The first axiom generated connects the name to the IRI of the class using $\smolpre{\mathtt{hasName}}$.
 The only interactions this axiom have is with (1) the domain axiom for this property, which is observed, because the lifting of \classtable states that $\progpre{\mathtt{C}}~\mathtt{a}~\smolpre{\mathtt{Class}}$ explicitly, and (2) the range axiom, which is observed, as the name has the right data type, namely a \texttt{xsd\!:\!String}. \item The second group of axioms model the subtyping relation and the disjointness.
 These can only interact with each other, but all the subtyping relation axioms are consistent, as they form a tree by definition of the class system which excludes cycles, and the program is well-typed by the assumption of this theorem. \item The last axiom is the set axiom for $\smolpre{\mathtt{Class}}$, which cannot cause an inconsistency as the membership of $\progpre{\mathtt{C}}$ is state explicitly. \end{itemize} \item[Induction step $m>0$:] We distinguish the cases for fields and methods. \begin{description} \item[Fields:] The range and domain axioms cannot cause inconsistencies because the field is never used.
-The axioms for $\smolpre{\mathtt{hasField}}$ and $\smolpre{\mathtt{hasName}}$ again fulfill their range and domain axioms by construction and the last axiom $\progpre{\mathtt{f}}~\mathtt{a}~\smolpre{\mathtt{Field}}$. \item[Methods:] Analogous to fields. \end{description} \end{description} \end{description} \end{proof}
+The axioms for $\smolpre{\mathtt{hasField}}$ and $\smolpre{\mathtt{hasName}}$ again fulfill their range and domain axioms by construction and the last axiom $\progpre{\mathtt{f}}~\mathtt{a}~\smolpre{\mathtt{Field}}$. \item[Methods:] Analogous to fields. \qedhere \end{description} \end{description} \end{description} \end{proof}

 For our main theorem, we consider the following property that connects typability of runtime configurations and consistency of the corresponding knowledge bases.

 \begin{theorem}[Connection] The lifting of every well-typed configuration is consistent: